Deliverable CD packaging

-This is a case study of the creative client process.
+This is a case study of the creative client process: a collaboration between composer, conductor, and designer.

 Contemporary composer John Adams wrote "Absolute Jest" for the San Francisco Symphony.
 It's a playful but serious work that takes parts of famous Beethoven compositions, rearranges them, and builds a new piece of modern music.
 It's a winking sort of mashup and surrealist collage.
 The composer called it "the world's longest scherzo," the classical name for a playful composition, from the Italian for "joke."